Purpose and Need

 Purpose and Need, or Need and Purpose - Which is it?The need for a project drives its purpose; this is how the phrase "need and purpose" came into usage.
 It conveys how practitioners should approach this topic: first define the need(s) for a project, and the project purpose(s) will flow from that.
 However, "purpose and need" is the expression most commonly seen in statutes and regulations, and it is also more commonly used in case law, guidance, and general practice.
 Based on this preponderance of usage, the Purpose and Need Team and its sponsors and advisors recommend that practitioners retain the statutory usage and refer to "purpose and need."

-- Acronyms: commonly used in planning and delivery of transportation projects (112 KB)
+- Acronyms (PDF): commonly used in planning and delivery of transportation projects (112 KB)

-- Glossary of Terms (PDF): related to planning and delivery of transportation projects (888 KB)
+- Glossary of Terms (PDF): terms related to purpose and need; to be used with the Matrix of Inputs and Acronyms above.
+(335 KB)